In this short tutorial we’ll show you how you can dynamically show and hide elements in your weave.ly web application.

 How it Looks Like in a Browser

 Using Figma’s auto-layout functionality you can determine to either let your application adapt dynamically to elements being hidden/shown or not.
-In Figure 5 auto-layout hasn’t been used, whenever the logo disappears the space is simply left blank.
+In the gif below auto-layout hasn’t been used, whenever the logo disappears the space is simply left blank.

-In Figure 6 we built the exact same example, with the sole difference that we framed our toggle and logo in an auto-layout frame which specifies that all layers should be centred.
+In this last gif we built the exact same example, with the sole difference that we framed our toggle and logo in an auto-layout frame which specifies that all layers should be centred.